jordanpagewhite/jordanpagewhite.github.io/_posts/2016-1-25-non-admin-roles-admin-theme.md

 I hope that this can help someone else out there who hasn't run into this problem before.
 This was the first Drupal website that I developed at the university that had non-admin content editors.
 All of the other Drupal websites that I've developed at the university have had their content managed by my department by users with admin, or near admin, roles.

+**UPDATE:** I just added an issue to d.o., [issue 2651228](https://www.drupal.org/node/2651228), to add a brief description on the Appearance page.

 ### Sources

 I have to give some obligatory credit to my tallest coworker, Lead Developer, rival, BFF, and the oldest web developer at the university, Justin Gable, for directing me to this permission.
 THNX D00D!